minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-roll call votes which are favorable to interest groups receive contributions from these groups" @stratmann-2017[p.14].Common criticism in the field is attributed not only to studies whose analysis does not focus on a specific legistlation or account for reverse causality, but also those who do not control for individual counties and geographical areas @stratmann-2005[p.142] @griers.
+roll call votes which are favorable to interest groups receive contributions from these groups" @stratmann-2017[p.14].Common criticism in the field is attributed not only to studies whose analysis does not focus on a specific legislation or account for reverse causality, but also those who do not control for individual counties and geographical areas @stratmann-2005[p.142] @griers.
 Moreover, only by looking at repeated votes and thus changes in voting behavior, a link can be determined between contribution and voting